me9hanics/ml-nba-height-from-performance/README.md

 Here is my explanation of rating attributes one by one (pre-analysis and model building):

-- Position: Can play a significant role in statistics, and can "suggest" the player's physical attributes.
-However, there was no data particularly on which position a player is playing preferably.
-This is because it can change game to game, and to obtain that data I'd have to fetch it from all matches and look at where they play most commonly.
-This, in case of this API is not really feasible, would take unbearable time.
-So I have to work without this attribute.
+- Position: **There is no attribute for position.** Otherwise, it could play a significant role in statistics, and could "suggest" the player's physical attributes - it'd be a very valuable predictor.
+The absence reason is because the NBA does not provide this information as it is not trivially defined.
+Positions changed a lot throughout the years, nowadays there seems to be mostly 3 positions only whereas it used to be 5 distinguishable positions, moreover it can change game to game and team to team.
+To obtain such data, there are some predictors that predict the position of players, or calculate them, usually on matches.
+For that, I'd have to fetch it from all matches and look at where they play most commonly.
+In the case of this API, this is not really feasible.
+It would take too much requests and time, so we work without this attribute.
 (Positions: Point guard, Shooting guard, Small forward, Power forward, Center)<br>
 - Age: Hard to tell.
 As I said, it doesn't correlate with height, but it correlates with performance on which we predict height.
 Especially for clustering.
 I think for "attempts" stats, age should not really matter however. <br>
 - FG, FG3, FT: I would drop FT_PCT, it's "throwing skill".
 FTA is not relevant, but FTM may be.
 For field goals, my thought was "made" is more important than attempt as it suggests success, and made/attempt ratio would suggest even better how successful the player is. <br>
 But one of the key ideas I wanted to know is whether "smaller" players tend to play different than other players: do they throw more from far away, as they struggle to penetrate from close, or it's exactly the opposite: they use their agility to score from close?
 For that, attempts per minute may be a better predictor.
 I decided on first using attempts alongside made/attempt ratio, we may get some results like short players are less successful in scoring 2-pointers.<br>